jet2jet/resedit-js/README.md

 ## Notes

-- **It is not strongly recommended that the destination executable file is equal to the source executable file.**
+- **It is not strongly recommended that the destination executable file is equal to the source executable file (which is not an intermediate data).**
 - Using from command-line is not supported now.

 ## Examples